mgs920523/large-precision-plaintext-bootstrapping/README.md

 - GCC 11.2.0
 - G++ 11.2.0

-### 2. Unpack the PALISADE archive to a local folder on your computer.
-Then, extract and overwrite with our code package.

-Create a subdirectory in the main directory—typically named "build".
-In this case, execute the following commands:
+### 2. Extract the code package and execute the following commands:

 ```bash
 cd large-precision-plaintext-bootstrapping-master